etingof/snmpfwd/docs/source/configuration/client-configuration.rst

 option effectively hides SNMP Proxy Forwarder from SNMP agents giving them an illusion that they communicate directly with SNMP managers.

-See `snmp-transport-options`_ for related options and :doc:`server-side configuration <server-configuration>`.
+See `snmp-transport-options-client-option`_ for related options and :doc:`server-side configuration <server-configuration>`.

 .. note::